Riedel12315/qingxia.github.io/_pages/about.md

 News（新闻）
 ======
++ Feb 10,2024.
+Our paper 'A simple and practical volume merging algorithm for the porous scaffold design with triply periodic structures‘, Mathematics and Computers in Simulation' authored by Yibao Li, **Qing Xia**, Seungyoon Kang, Soobin Kwak, Junseok Kim has been accepted for publication in Mathematics and Computers in Simulation (JCR Q2).
 + Jan 04, 2024.
 Our paper 'Triply periodic minimal surfaces based topology optimization for the hydrodynamic and convective heat transfer' authored by **Qing Xia**, Junxia Zhu, Qian Yu, Junseok Kim, Yibao Li* has been accepted for publication in Communications in Nonlinear Science and Numerical Simulation （JCR Q1, Top）.
 + Dec 10, 2023. **Qing Xia** won the 2023 ['Academic star award'](https://mp.weixin.qq.com/s/YFpBw9HNSVTHwRahzfuBCg) of Xi'an Jiaotong University.
 + Nov 17, 2023. **Qing Xia** attends [National Award Sharing Session](https://mp.weixin.qq.com/s/xu1pCXFfJo8UXZKk0LYsSQ) at School of Mathematics and Statistics, Xi'an Jiaotong University, delivering a presentation.